A Replica-BCS theory for dirty superconductors: Abstract

 \section{Abstract}

-Motivated by the discovery of the anomalous metal state in superconductor thin films, we revisit in this paper the problem of dirty superconductors using a replica-symmetric BCS (RS-BCS) theory for dirty metals with net attractive interactions.
-Within the RS-BCS mean field theory, we show that the (dirty) superconductor transits to a Cooper-pair-glass state beyond a critical strength of disorder.
-The single particle tunneling density of states and the superfluid density are computed within the RS-BCS theory for different strengths of disorder.
-We find that the single-particle spectral gap is strongly enhanced by disorder and the superfluid density reduces rapidly from the corresponding clean superconducting limit with increasing strength of disorder but remains finite in the Cooper-pair-glass state.
-The nature of the Cooper-pair-glass state and relevance of our result to the anomalous metal state are briefly discussed.
+In this paper, we revisit the problem of dirty superconductors using a replica-symmetric BCS (RS-BCS) theory.
+We apply the RS-BCS theory to dirty superconductor grains of size $L^d$, where $L$ is the localization length and $d$ is the dimension of the system, assuming that the macroscopic system is composed of weakly coupled grains.
+Besides disordered potential, We also consider the case where regions with opposite signs of interaction exist in the grains, with net attractive interaction between electrons.
+Within the RS-BCS mean field theory, the system phase diagram, single-particle tunneling density of states and the superfluid density are computed within the RS-BCS theory for different strengths of disorder, We show that our result agrees qualitatively with previous numerical studies in the case with pure attractive interaction, and that a Cooper-pair-glass state may exist when regions with opposite sign of interaction exists and the net interaction between electrons is close to zero.
+The plausible relevance of our result to the anomalous metal state is discussed.